Hafslo (village)

 Hafslo is a village in Luster Municipality in Vestland county, Norway.
 The village is located on the northern shore of the lake Hafslovatnet, about 3 km northwest of the village of Solvorn which sits on the shores of the Lustrafjorden.
 The lake Veitastrondvatnet is located to the northwest of Hafslo.
-The village of Sogndalsfjøra lies 15 km to the south; the village of Gaupne lies about 15 km to the north; and the village of Veitastrond lies about 25 km to the northwest.
+The village of Sogndalsfjøra (in Sogndal Municipality) lies 15 km to the south; the village of Gaupne lies about 15 km to the north; and the village of Veitastrond lies about 25 km to the northwest.
 The Norwegian County Road 55 runs through the village on its way from Sogndalsfjøra to Gaupne.